Dilan1020/PyColorPalette/README.md

 # PyColorPalette

-PyColorPalette is a tool that is able to pull a list of the top colors, or the color at a specific index, from a given image through the process of kmeans clustering.
+PyColorPalette is a tool that is able to pull a list of the top colors, or the color at a specific index, from a given image through the process of K-means clustering.
 Images can be provided either through a direct path or from a URL.
 Along with the RGB color you have the option to also retreive the percentage of the image that specific color takes up.

 ## Dependencies